valivali/useful-components/README.md

-# React + TypeScript + Vite Boilerplate
+# Useful Components Library

-A production-ready boilerplate for React applications with TypeScript, featuring essential development tools and best practices.
+A collection of reusable React components with beautiful animations and interactions, built with TypeScript and modern development practices.

 ## ✨ Features